Chemistry Notes

 http://www.creative-chemistry.org.uk/molecules/index.htm

-A good site for Lewis structures and shapes of molecules with quiz questions:
+A good site for Lewis structures of molecules with quiz questions:

 http://grandinetti.org/Teaching/Chem121/Lectures/LewisDot/